How to make leaf mould: top tips for turning autumn leaves into a garden asset

 Leaf mould is a useful soil improver, too.
 'Dig it into your beds to improve the water-holding properties of thin, sandy soils and break up claggy clay soil,' says Ruth.

-Finally, if you're looking for wildlife garden ideas, leaf mould is definitely one to try.
+Finally, if you're looking for wildlife garden ideas to attract more life into your plot, then leaf mould is definitely one to try.
 'Leaf bins are a haven for invertebrates as well as hedgehogs, toads, and slow worms,' adds Ruth.
 'Take care when forking them over not to injure or disturb any residents.'

-- If you're a little unsure on compost vs mulch, or even compost vs topsoil, our guides explain all.
+- If you're a little unsure on compost vs mulch, or even compost vs topsoil, our guide explains all.

 How to make leaf mould